Rachel McCarthy

-Rachel McCarthy (born 31 July 1984) is a British scientist, poet, and broadcaster.
+Dr. Rachel McCarthy (born 31 July 1984) is a British climatologist, poet, broadcaster and member of Médecins Sans Frontières.

 Early life and education

 Rachel Elizabeth McCarthy was born in Preston, Lancashire.
-She was educated at St Mary's Catholic Primary School in Leyland, St Mary's Catholic High School in Leykand and studied six A-levels at Runshaw College, Leyland.
+She was educated at St Mary's Catholic Primary School in Leyland, St Mary's Catholic High School in Leyland and studied six A-levels at Runshaw College, Leyland.
 She studied Natural Sciences at Durham University as a member of University College.
 She graduated in 2006 with triple first class honours in Chemistry, Physics and maths later completing a doctorate in Climatology.

 Career

 In 2008, she joined the Met Office soon becoming a Senior Climate Scientist, specialising in Climate Impacts and Disaster Risk Reduction.
 In 2010, she was seconded to London to advise the UK Government Department of Energy and Climate Change on policy matters relating to weather and climate, including renewable energy provision.
 On her return to the Met Office she worked in the Executive as Private Secretary to the Met Office Chief Scientist Prof. Dame Julia Slingo..
 She is the fastest promoted scientist since the organisation's inception in 1854.
 She was contributor to and editor responsible for the Met office Hadley Centre's contributions to Sir John Houghton's 5th edition of Global Warming:the complete briefing.